 So, I’m a vegan now?

 Yes.
-Although, I prefer the word “Plant-based” to be honest.
+Although, I prefer the term “Plant-based”.

 How Going Vegan Changed My Life – Why did I stop eating meat?